Disclaimer: I do not own Harry Potter.

 Harry leaned over Remus's desk and waited until he got his racing heart under control.
 "The rat is under my bed!"

 "Yes," Remus nodded like he knew everything Harry had in his mind.
 "At this age, it's common to fear rats or any other creatures.
 You only need to keep in mind that they won't harm you unless you threaten them."

 Harry stared at Remus as though the older man had said that werewolves were excellent for cuddling.
 Remus had the sense to look flustered.
 After all, it wasn't a comforting stare.
-Here Harry was, dealing with giant spiders for the morning, Severus Snape during afternoon and dementors during night and Remus dared to assume that Harry came running all the way to his office to complain about a rat?
+Here Harry was, dealing with giant spiders for the morning, Severus Snape during the afternoon, and dementors during the night and Remus dared to assume that Harry came running all the way to his office to complain about a rat?